Skip to Content

 A spring day with snow on the mountain meant extra layers!

-When hiking, you want to be prepared for fluctuations in temperature, as well as weather events.
-That means that you will want to think ahead about the clothing you’ll need.
+When hiking, you want to be prepared for fluctuations in temperature and extreme weather conditions.
+That means thinking ahead about the clothing you’ll need for rain, snow, wind, or extreme cold.

-If you are hiking up a mountain, expect the temperatures to drop as you climb in elevation.
+If you are hiking up a mountain, expect the temperatures to drop as you climb in elevation, and be prepared to throw on an extra layer.
 You will also need warmer layers if you plan on relaxing at the top and enjoying the view.

 What you choose to pack for extra clothing will depend on many factors, but here are a few suggestions:

-• Wool hat and gloves: For fall, winter, and spring
+• Wool hat and gloves: For fall, winter, and spring, plus summer hiking at higher elevations.

-• Waterproof layer: For four seasons of protection from wind and rain, a waterproof layer is crucial.
-The MARMOT Women’s PreCip Stretch is my current favorite waterproof shell.
-It is 9.2 ounces and packs down small.
+• Waterproof layer: A waterproof layer is crucial for four seasons of protection from wind and rain.
+The Patagonia Torrentshell 3L Jacket is my current favorite waterproof shell.
+It weighs 12.4 ounces and packs down small.

 • Puffy layer: For days when we’re not sure what the weather will bring, or when we’re climbing in elevation, we also pack a down puffy jacket.
 This one from REI is so light and packable but may not hold up well to brambles and such.
-Mine has lasted for about 3 years, but I patch it with NoSo patches (these make great gifts too) and it’s almost ready to be replaced.
+Mine has lasted for about three years, but I patch it with NoSo patches (these make great gifts, too), and it’s almost ready to be replaced.
 Also, this puffy jacket is not waterproof, but it is quite warm.

 Now that you know the 10 essentials for hiking, here are a few more hiking essentials (the less essential essentials, if you will).
-This includes some extra pieces of equipment, as well as clothing that I love for hiking in three seasons.
+This includes some extra pieces of equipment and clothing that I love for hiking in three seasons.

 Follow us on social media for more hiking tips!